 Salary and Employment Outlook

 The U.S. Bureau of Labor Statistics (BLS) includes fish hatchery supervisors in the larger category of ranchers, farmers and agricultural managers.
-The larger group was expected to see a decline in employment opportunities, by about 2 percent between 2014 and 2024.
+The larger group was expected to see a decline in employment opportunities between 2018 and 2028.
 This was due to productivity improvements and a consolidation of ownership.
-The median salary earned by agricultural managers, ranchers and farmers was $64,170, the BLS reported in May 2015.
+The mean salary earned by agricultural managers, ranchers and farmers was $79,940, the BLS reported in May 2018.

 Education Requirements for Fish Hatchery Supervisors